krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - Data is transferred based on the __Last synced time__ for the replication.
 - To __back up__ EFS data to __S3__, you can use the AWS CLI 'sync'__ command or use AWS Backup for a more managed approach

+Mount to mount it on linux
+- Use AWS Client VPN: Connect your laptop to the VPC using AWS Client VPN
+  - Amazon Elastic File System creates mount targets, and each mount target lives in one subnet inside a Amazon Virtual Private Cloud.
+- Install dependencies: sudo yum install -y amazon-efs-utils
+- Create a mount directory: sudo mkdir -p /mnt/efs
+- Mount the EFS filesystem: sudo mount -t efs fs-12345678:/ /mnt/efs

 #### FSx

 - provides a fully managed third-party file system.